zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 only a certain set of features is required and 8 MPU regions are, in many cases, sufficient.

-In Arm v8-M processors the MPU architecture does not allow programmed MPU regions to overlap. :kconfig:`CONFIG_MPU_GAP_FILLING` controls whether the fixed MPU region covering the entire SRAM is programmed.
+In Arm v8-M processors the MPU architecture does not allow programmed MPU regions to overlap. :kconfig:option:`CONFIG_MPU_GAP_FILLING` controls whether the fixed MPU region covering the entire SRAM is programmed.
 When it does, a full SRAM area partitioning is required, in order to program the  static and the dynamic MPU regions.
 This increases the total number of required MPU regions.
-When :kconfig:`CONFIG_MPU_GAP_FILLING` is not enabled the fixed MPU region convering the entire SRAM is not programmed, thus, the static and dynamic regions are simply programmed on top of the always-existing background region (full-SRAM partitioning is not required).
+When :kconfig:option:`CONFIG_MPU_GAP_FILLING` is not enabled the fixed MPU region convering the entire SRAM is not programmed, thus, the static and dynamic regions are simply programmed on top of the always-existing background region (full-SRAM partitioning is not required).
-Note, however, that the background SRAM region allows execution from SRAM, so when :kconfig:`CONFIG_MPU_GAP_FILLING` is not set Zephyr is not protected against attacks that attempt to execute malicious code from SRAM.
+Note, however, that the background SRAM region allows execution from SRAM, so when :kconfig:option:`CONFIG_MPU_GAP_FILLING` is not set Zephyr is not protected against attacks that attempt to execute malicious code from SRAM.